hamzzaamalik2/devcraftsai/README.md

 This README provides a guide on how to set up and run this Node.js application.
 This application requires the use of an API key from OpenAI to function properly.

 ## Usage

 This application generates Cypress scripts for test automation by filling out web forms.
 You can access the application via its web interface.

+- Start the application using `npm start`.
+- Open a web browser and navigate to the application's URL (usually `http://localhost:7003`).
+- You will find a user-friendly web interface that allows you to specify test automation scenarios by filling out web forms.
+- Once you have defined your test scenario, the application will generate Cypress scripts that you can use for test automation.

-Please refer to the project's documentation or source code for specific usage instructions and endpoints.
+Please refer to the project's documentation or source code for specific details and options available in the web interface.

 ## Prerequisites